brknapp/Project_1/README.md

 mat2=NULL
 mat3=NULL
 get_data_titles_and_series <- function(mykey,titles,series){
+  #this part gets the data for all of my stand-alone titles provided:
   for(i in titles){
     temp_table <- search_by_title(mykey,i,type="movie")
       mat1=rbind(mat1,temp_table)
   }
+  #this part gets the data by cycling through each movie from each series provided:
   for(j in series){
     temp_table <- by_search_series(mykey,j,type="movie")
     list_of_titles <- unique(temp_table$Search.Title)